-The Neptune Township Public Library has been providing free public library services to the community for approximately 35 years and is located on the north end of the Municipal Complex.
-The facility is open to the regional community for a nominal fee, with Neptune residents being able to access the facility free of charge.
-The library hours are established to ensure the greatest possible convenience for residents of Neptune.
+The Neptune Township Public Library has been providing free public library services to the community for over 40 years and is located on the north end of the Municipal Complex.
+Although the facility is open to everyone, non-residents must pay a nominal fee to join.
+Membership is free for Neptune residents.
+The library hours are established to ensure the greatest possible convenience for residents of Neptune and include two nights and Saturday hours.
 The Library has a dedicated parking area within the Municipal Complex lot.

 The Township Library maintains one of the best reference departments in the area and the interlibrary loan department permits patrons of Neptune's Library to borrow books not in its own collection.
-The library also offers Internet access through public computers.
-In addition to traditional library uses, the facility maintains the Neptune Museum providing a repository for materials detailing the historic past of the community.
+The Children's Department supports the public school curriculum and offers book clubs, story times and other programs.
+The library also offers Internet access through public computers and free wireless connectivity for personal devices.
+In addition to traditional library uses, the facility maintains the Neptune Archive, providing a repository for materials detailing the historic past of the community.

-The educational and recreational needs of the residents are continually met by the public library, which hosts educational classes, provides space for community meeting and special events throughout the year as well as hosting community movie nights.
+The business, employment, educational and recreational needs of the residents are continually met by the public library, which hosts computer classes for job retraining, employment help, literacy training, and provides space for community meetings and special events throughout the year.